decidim-vocdoni/decidim-module-vocdoni/README.md

 :warning: This module is under development and is not ready to be used in production.

-An elections component for decidim's participatory spaces based on the [Vocdoni](https://vocdoni.app).
+An elections component for Decidim's participatory spaces based on the [Vocdoni](https://vocdoni.app).

 Vocdoni is a secure digital voting solution using decentralized technologies.
 The voting protocol which powers the platform is designed to be universally verifiable,